nicholasjackson/presentations/swim/swim.md

 * Sending heartbeats to all members either through Gossip or Multicast leads to high network load, this grows quadratically with group size O(n<sup>2</sup>) e.g. 4,9,16,25,36

 <!--
-When the authors of the SWIM paper first looked at failure detection they looked at two traditional methods of heartbeating.
+When the authors of the SWIM paper first looked at failure detection they looked at two traditional methods of heart beating.
-The first was where all the nodes send a heartbeat to a central server, this suffered from the problem that with a large number of nodes the hearbeats could cause the central server to overload then therefore the failure detection to be unreliable.
-The other process was to use a multi-cast approach by either sending a multi-case network message or by distributing hearbeats via Gossip.
+The first was where all the nodes send a heartbeat to a central server, this suffered from the problem that with a large number of nodes the heartbeats could cause the central server to overload then therefore the failure detection to be unreliable.
+The other process was to use a multi-cast approach by either sending a multi-case network message or by distributing heartbeats via Gossip.
 In both of these instances the drawback was increased network load.
-The growth of this is quaderatic, or when you double your input your output will be four times as large.
+The growth of this is quadratic, or when you double your input your output will be four times as large.
 -->

 ---